A2PhotonicSensors/skimage_edge_production/README.md

 # Skimage overview

  Skimage is a program that uses a live video stream to count skiers on the ski slopes.
 It runs on an ARM based single board computer, the [Odroid XU4Q](https://wiki.odroid.com/odroid-xu4/odroid-xu4).
-The Odroids are deployed in the field next to the cameras, connected by a network switch.
+The Odroids are deployed in the field next to the network cameras ([Axis M2025-LE](https://www.axis.com/en-us/products/axis-m2025-le)), connected by a network switch.
 This network switch is then connect to the local network of the ski station.
+The network camera and the Odroid both have fixed IP addresses on the local network, and may be accessed independently.
 This configuration is shown schematically below.

 ![Odroid deployment schematic](odroid_deployment.png)

+The Odroid treats the live video stream from the associated camera, which means there is typically no video streaming traffic on the larger network.
+Logs of counted skiers are recorded and passed on to the client periodically.

+Each unit of the Odroid-switch-camera is independent, and the system may contain an arbitrary number *N* of these units.
+The system contains an extra Odroid, labeled in the diagram as *Master Odroid*, for a total of *N*+1 Odroid.
+All of the Odroids in the system are equivalent---they all have the same software installed, and they all contain the same Skimage files.
+The only difference is between them is the [Utilities/my_id.txt](Utilities/my_id.txt) file.
+For the Master Odroid this file contains the string "master".
+For all the other Odroids this file contains the last three digits of their IP address.

 ### Prerequisites
 The following are the necessary components of Skimage: